A Boosting Approach to Reinforcement Learning: Introduction

-In order to circumvent the computational hardness of solving general MDPs with function approximation, we assumes access to a weak learner: an efficient sample-based procedure that is capable of generating an approximate solution to any linear optimization objective over the space of policies.
+Concretely, we assume access to a weak learner: an efficient sample-based procedure that is capable of generating an approximate solution to any weighted multi-class objective over a fixed policy class.
 We describe an algorithm that iteratively calls this procedure on carefully constructed new objectives, and aggregates the solution into a single policy.
-We prove that after sufficiently many iterations, our resulting policy is provably near-optimal.
+We prove that after sufficiently many iterations, our resulting policy has competitive global gurantees on performacnce.
+Interestingly, unlike boosting algorithms for regression and classification, our resulting aggregation of weak learners is non-linear.